increase conversions on your website

 Limit the Number of Menu Options

 A cluttered menu overwhelms users with too many choices.
-When visitors have too many options, they experience decision fatigue, making them less likely to take any action at all.
+When visitors face too many options, decision fatigue sets in, and they are less likely to take any action at all.

-Keeping the menu focused on key conversion pages-such as “Shop,” “Pricing,” “Contact,” and “Get a Quote”-streamlines navigation.
-Fewer distractions mean users can quickly find what they need, reducing friction and increasing the chances of a sale or inquiry.
+Keeping the menu focused on key pages such as “Shop,” “Pricing,” “Contact,” and “Get a Quote” streamlines navigation.
+Fewer distractions mean users find what they need quickly, which reduces friction and improves the chance of a sale or enquiry.

 28